moath14/gaza-programme/README.md

-# gaza_programme
+# Gaza Programme

-A repository for the coordination of activities in Gaza
+A repository for the coordination of activities in Gaza.